 This is a long trek in the heat, but made easier by the board walks, which also protect the paths that are otherwise overly trodden and in need of some TLC.

-There's a section consisting of sandstone gullies, which bring you over more board walks, and then up onto a viewpoint overlooking a cliff.
+There’s a section consisting of sandstone gullies, which bring you over more board walks, and then up onto a viewpoint overlooking a cliff.
 Below is a secluded beach.
 We brought our swimming stuff to cool off here, before facing the hike back.
-There was a group of 3 others, the younger 2 no older than me, and I think their mother. she seemed to be struggling with having walked so far and didn't want to face the return trek, opting for trying to get a boatman to come and collect her instead.
-However, it's worth noting that there is no phone signal in this area, so arrange transportation back before you depart if you think you will need it.
+There was a group of 3 others, the younger 2 no older than me.
+I think their mother was struggling with having walked so far and didn’t want to face the return trek.
+As they were trying to get a boatman to come and collect her instead.
+However, it’s worth noting that there is no phone signal in this area.
+Arrange transportation back before you depart if you think you will need it.

-After this, we attempted the short trail out to where the proboscis monkeys hang out, but my knee had had enough, so we returned to HQ and found a few monkeys there instead.
+After this, we attempted the short trail out to where the proboscis monkeys hang out.
+However, my knee had had enough, so we returned to HQ and found a few monkeys there instead.